 SET A GOAL

-At one point I met Ann Sanderson, the founder and CEO of a photography business.
+At one point I met the founder and CEO of Fotosnap, Ann Sanderson.
 She asked me what my goal was for attending the event.
-I said I was there to meet 3 kinds of people, the folks looking for an operations manager, the ones looking for video/film work, and the ones that just want to play some tennis.
+I said I was there to meet three kinds of people: those looking for an operations manager, those looking for video/film work, and those that just want to play some tennis.

 By the way, if you’re looking for a great way to get professional photos for your websites and online portfolios, check out Ann’s business at Fotosnap.co.

 Listening is critical to all parts of life, including networking events.
 Julian Treasure gives a TED talk called 5 Ways to Listen Better.
-In it, he offers the acronym R.A.S.A. which stands for Receive, Appreciate, Summarize & Ask, and suggests that the skill of listening be formally taught in schools.
+In it, Julian offers the acronym R.A.S.A. which stands for Receive, Appreciate, Summarize and Ask, and suggests that the skill of listening be formally taught in schools.

 Within a 5 minute conversation, the gentlemen in the brown blazer offered information that could potentially help me land an exciting new job.
 That’s what I call adding value.